-An annual maintenance agreement that covers parts and labour is recommended for all heating and cooling equipment.
-Humidifiers and electronic air cleaners should be included in the service agreement.
-The first service visit should be arranged as soon as possible, preferably before equipment is used.
+Set up an annual maintenance agreement that covers parts and labour for all heating and cooling equipment.
+This includes gas fireplaces and heaters, as well as furnaces, boilers and air conditioners.
+Include humidifiers and electronic air cleaners in the service agreement.
+Arrange the first visit as soon as possible after taking possession.